theJugglingCompany.com

 In juggling, the attribution of the drop is structurally irrelevant to the recovery.
 The ball went down.
 You pick it up.
 You throw it again.
 The throw you make now is the only throw that exists at this moment.
 The drop that just happened is already in the past.
 What matters is what you’re throwing next.

-Two hands reaching toward a fallen ring are not asking which one dropped it.
-They are reaching because it needs to be picked up.
+The two hands in the image are not reaching toward the ring in order to determine which one of them dropped it.
+They are reaching toward it because it needs to be picked up.

 Why two hands matters